pletzer/python-oop-novice/_episodes/04-decorators.md

 TypeError                                 Traceback (most recent call last)
 <ipython-input-50-9b8ffd74de36> in <module>()
       1 a_polygon = Polygon([1, 2, 3, 4, 5])
-      2 a_polygon.side_lengths = 'spam and eggs'
+      2 a_polygon.side_lengths = "spam and eggs"
 ----> 3 a_polygon.perimeter()

 <ipython-input-49-5ae60040e7be> in perimeter(self)
      10     def perimeter(self):
-     11         '''Returns the perimeter of the polygon.'''
+     11         """Returns the perimeter of the polygon."""
 ---> 12         return sum(self.side_lengths)
      13
      14